BeamNG/vscode-jbeam-editor/README.md

 # BeamNG Jbeam editor

-This is the README for your extension "jbeam-editor".
-After writing up a brief description, we recommend including the following sections.
+This is a lightweight visualizer and tool for working with the physics definition files of BeamNG (called jbeam).

 ## Features